jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 -rw-------.
 1 jadi jadi 1.7K Jun 15 13:58 id_rsa
 ```

-As soon as we ssh to any server, a file called `known_hosts` will save that sites public keys.
+As soon as we ssh to any server, a file called `known_hosts` will save that site's public keys.
 The next step is copying our public key there.
-For this task there is command called `ssh-copyid`.
+For this task there is a command called `ssh-copyid`.
 It works like this:

 ```text
  ssh-copy-id 10.0.2.15